neelsmith/virgapes/README.md

 ## Using, building, testing

-`virgapes` can be built for both the JVM and ScalaJS using any version of Scala 2.11 or higher.
-Binaries for both the JVM and ScalaJS are available from jcenter built with Scala 2.11.8 and 2.12.3.
+`virgapes` can be built using any version of Scala 2.11 or higher.
+Binaries are available from jcenter built with Scala 2.11.8 and 2.12.3.
 To use the binaries in an sbt project, include Resolver.jcenterRepoin your list of resolvers

     resolvers += Resolver.jcenter